 - Use pruning sheers to separate the shoots.
 Or, just plant the entire clump in a new location where you would like to have the plant!

 Identification and Characteristics of Blunt Mountain Mint

 This is a clump forming plant that spreads via rhizomes.
 It grows 2-3′ tall with equal spread once firmly established.
 You will notice a strong spearmint aroma on crushed leaves.

 Stalk / Stem

-It has a smooth stalk with branching.
+It has a smooth stalk with branching, and is four-sided (square).
 The stalk is light green.
 The branching will terminate and flowers with opposite leaves.

 Leaves of Blunt Mountain Mint are opposite and green near the base and lower on the stalk.
 Near the top of the stalk the leaves are almost white and take on a more exotic appearance.
 The leaves have a lance shape (lanceolate) and terminate at a point (acuminate).
 Leaves grow about 2″ long by 1″ wide (at the widest point).